 The families plan to appeal, he said.

-Government attorney Joseph Darrow, representing the federal agencies, said he was unable to comment.
+Government attorney Joseph Darrow, representing the federal agencies, said that he was unable to comment.

-An email seeking comment from a Department of Justice spokesman wasn't immediately returned Monday.
+An email seeking comment from a Department of Justice spokesman wasn't immediately returned on Monday.

-Gerald Neuman, a Harvard Law School professor who co-chairs the school's Human Rights Program, said on Monday the ruling is a "shocking outcome".
+Gerald Neuman, a Harvard Law School professor who co-chairs the school's Human Rights Programme, said on Monday that the ruling is a "shocking outcome".

 Neuman pointed out that courts have even ruled that prisoners held at Guantanamo Bay have the right to contest their imprisonment.

-Neuman and more than a dozen scholars and organizations filed a brief in support of the immigrants' arguments, outlining why they should have the right to contest their detention.
+Neuman and more than a dozen scholars and organisations filed a brief in support of the immigrants' arguments, outlining why they should have the right to contest their detention.